mpafit02/Auto-Generating-UI-Based-Modeling-Language/README.md

 9. Export the form into a JSON file
 10. Create item if it is an array or set an item if it is a $ref
 11. Can have sliders if the minimum = 0 and maximum = 100
+12. Can create an existing modal

 Not Finished
-1. Multiple items creation
+1. Multiple item creation
-2. Can't create an existing modal
-3. Save slider value